prusa3d/Prusa-Firmware/README.md

 	use `CRTL-X` to close nano and confirm to write the new entries
   - restart Ubuntu bash
-Now your Ubuntu subsystem is ready to use the automatic `build.sh` script and compile your firmware correctly
+Now your Ubuntu subsystem is ready to use the automatic `PF-build.sh` script and compile your firmware correctly

 #### Some Tips for Ubuntu
 - Linux is case sensetive so please don't forget to use capital letters where needed, like changing to a directory